Bowing: Islam

 In Islam, there are two types of bowing, Sujud and Ruk'u.
-Sajdah or Sujud is to prostrate oneself to Allah in the direction of the Kaaba at Mecca which is done during daily prayers (salat).
-While in sujud, a Muslim is to praise Allah and glorify him.
+Sajdah or Sujud is to prostrate oneself to God in the direction of the Kaaba at Mecca which is done during daily prayers (salat).
+While in sujud, a Muslim is to praise God and glorify him.
 The position involves having the forehead, nose, both hands, knees and all toes touching the ground together.
 Ruku' is bowing down in the standing position during daily prayers (salat).
-The position of ruku' is established by bending over, putting one's hands on one's knees, and remaining in that position while also praising Allah and glorifying Him.
+The position of ruku' is established by bending over, putting one's hands on one's knees, and remaining in that position while also praising God and glorifying him.

-In Islam, it is shirk (major sin) to bow to a human being with the intention to worship, or if that person is considered divine by the bower.
-Muslims are only supposed to bow, with the intention to worship, to Allah.
-Moreover, bowing as a greeting or sign of thanks or respect, without an intent to worship, is also classified as shirk (major sin) and forbidden according to a specific hadith in Sunan-at-Tirmidhi.